-For ingress rate limiting, KSZ8794CNX provides options to selectively choose frames from all types; multicast, broadcast, and flooded unicast frames via bits [3:2] of the Port Rate Limit Control Register.
-The KSZ8794CNX counts the data rate from those selected type of frames.
-Packets are dropped at the ingress port when the data rate exceeds the specified rate limit or the flow control takes effect without packet dropped when the ingress rate limit flow control is enabled by the Port Rate Limit Control Register bit [4].
-The ingress rate limiting supports the port-based, 802.1p and DiffServ-based priority is fixed priority 0-3 selection by bits [4:3] of the port Control 0 Register.
+For ingress rate limiting, KSZ8795CLX provides options to selectively choose frames from all types; multicast, broadcast, and flooded unicast frames via bits [3:2] of the port rate limit control register.
+The KSZ8795CLX counts the data rate from those selected type of frames.
+Packets are dropped at the ingress port when the data rate exceeds the specified rate limit or the flow control takes effect without packet dropped when the ingress rate limit flow control is enabled by the Port Rate Limit Control Register Bit[4].
+The ingress rate limiting supports the port-based, 802.1p and DiffServ-based priorities.
+The port-based priority is fixed priority 0-3 selection by bits [4:3] of the Port Control 0 register.
 The 802.1p and DiffServ-based priority can be mapped to priority 0-3 by default of the Register 128 and 129.
-In the ingress rate limit, set Register 135 Global Control 19 bit [3] to enable queue-based rate limit if using two-queue or four-queue mode.
-All related ingress ports and egress port should be split to two-queue or four-queue mode by the Port Control 9 and Control 0 Registers.
-The four-queue mode will use Q0-Q3 for priority 0-3 by bits [6:0] of the Port Register Ingress Limit Control 1-4.
-The two-queue mode will use Q0-Q1 for priority 0-1 by bits [6:0] of the port ingress limit control 1-2 Registers.
-The priority levels in the packets of the 802.1p and DiffServ can be programmed to priority 0-3 via the Register 128 and 129 for a remapping.
+In the ingress rate limit, set Register 135 Global Control 19 Bit[3] to enable queue-based rate limit if using 2-queue or 4-queue mode.
+All related ingress ports and egress port should be split to two-queue or four-queue mode by the Port Control 9 and Control 0 registers.
+The 4-queue mode will use Q0-Q3 for priority 0-3 by bits [6:0] of the Port Register Ingress Limit Control 1-4.
+The 2-queue mode will use Q0-Q1 for priority 0-1 by bits [6:0] of the port ingress limit control 1-2 registers.
+The priority levels in the packets of the 802.1p and DiffServ can be programmed to priority 0-3 via the Register 128 and 129 for a re-mapping.